 Ecosystem Connections

 Pheasants, chickens, grouse, quail, and other ground-dwelling relatives evade their many predators by making sudden, explosive bursts of flight.
 Their short, blunt, deeply cupped wings are perfect for short, quick distances.
 Their wing shape and flying muscles are inefficient for long flights.
+They benefit the ecosystem by helping to control insect populations and serving as food for other animals.

 Where to See Species